 When San Chez opened in 1992, we'd only known the world-wide web for a little over a year and the extent of cooking programs on TV were PBS offerings like Frugal Gourmet.
 Try to imagine your life without NetFlix, smartphones, iPads or Amazon.com.
 Change is exponential in every industry.
 In the restaurant business we walk the fine line of delivering food the old-fashioned way-local, fresh, delicious and with excellent service-while honoring the realities of today, such as increased concern over food safety, special dietary needs, a fluttering economy and sophisticated diners who want a delicious experience, not just a meal.

 While other restaurants are willing to sit back on their laurels, San Chez is proud to keep its traditions and continue to innovate, experiment and grow along with our customer base.
-In the coming months, you can look forward to a tasty catalog filled with new dining opportunities, classes, recipes and tips for the home entertainer.
+Our recipes are available to purchase at the bottom of our website.
 We want to share all we've learned with you so you can experience our great food and hospitality in your own homes.
-Welcome and Salud!
+Welcome and Bienvenidos!
 Here's to another great year of dining together.

 Cindy Schneider, President & Owner